kevinnowland/kevinnowland.github.io/index.md

 the exception of the syntax highlighting (generated using `rougify style <theme>`), I am writing the CSS and html layouts.

-The <a class="inline" href="/code">code</a> blog is formed by converting Jupyter notebooks to markdown using `jupyter nbconvert --to markdown`.
+Posts on the <a class="inline" href="/code">code</a> blog are formed by converting Jupyter notebooks to markdown using `jupyter nbconvert --to markdown`.
 I then make some light substitutions to the resultant markdown file and move move included figures to the appropriate folder.
 I need to write a fish script to makes these formulaic changes for me, but have not yet.
-This means that code posts might be visible as drafts the way other posts should be.
+This means that code posts might not be visible as drafts the way other posts should be.

 The work in progress nature of the webste happens because I am by and large committing directly to master and immediately pushing up to GitHub--